NovaFox161/NovaGamesLib-Bukkit/README.md

 - Handling of joining/quiting games
 - Tons of custom events for you to listen to to control the game and the player.
 No longer do you need to implement tons of code for something simple, just listen to an NGL event.
 In fact, NGL events are just like Bukkit events!!!
 - Fully fledged timer API for controlling wait delays, start delays, game length, and more.
+- Built in rewards handling!!
+Economy through the Vault API and items (lore and custom values supported!)!!!
+NGL will cover the tough work for you!
+Just listen to the events and edit the values as needed, NGL will handle the rest.
 - And much much more!!

 ###Stats Tracking